Will Self @ Manchester Literature Festival

 (iii) A novel is the most impersonal, inclusive, and yet weirdly intimate place you can be.

 The only criticism I took away from the evening was Self’s reluctance to break down his trains of thought into dialogue that was more digestible for the audience.
-Self’s use of language was decadent at times, and made me think of George Orwell’s six rules for tight prose:
+Self’s use of language was decadent at times, and made me think of my English Literature at school drilling in George Orwell’s six rules for tight prose.

 For more events at the Manchester Literature Festival, see their 2017 events schedule, found at: http://www.manchesterliteraturefestival.co.uk/